redox-os/acid/README.md

 ### Tests

-- `acid switch` - test to see the context switch time (500/500 for P/C acronyms).
+- `acid switch` - test to see the context switch time in nanoseconds (ns).

 P - Parent context switch count (500 by deafult)
 C - Child context switch count (500 by deafult)